Current Monthly Market Recap

 Find an Agent

-Let's first take a look at the U.S. equities markets.
+Now let's first review the U.S. equities markets.

-This recap has been prepared by State Farm VP Management Corp. for informational purposes and should not be considered a recommendation to purchase or sell any security.
-Any opinions discussed herein reflect our judgment as of the date of publication and are subject to change without notice.
+This recap has been prepared by State Farm VP Management Corp. for informational purposes and should not be considered a recommendation to buy or sell any security.
+Any opinions discussed herein reflect our judgment as of the date of publication and are subject to change.

-The S&P 500® Index tracks the common stock performance of large U.S. companies among various industries.
-In total, the S&P 500 is comprised of 500 common stocks.
+The S&P 500® Index tracks the common stock performance of 500 large U.S. companies.

 Open an Account